Badara Sarr

-Badara Sarr (born 11 February 1994) is a Senegalese footballer.
+Badara Sarr (born 11 February 1994 in Thiès, Senegal) is a Senegalese footballer.

-Biography

-Born in Thiès, Senegal, Sarr was a youth product of Italian football club Parma.
+He was a youth product of Italian football club Parma.
 In July 2013 Sarr was signed by Lega Pro Prima Divisione club Gubbio in a temporary deal.
 After spending 7 months with the first team of Parma, on 3 February 2015 Sarr left for Catanzaro.

 On 21 July 2015 Sarr was signed by Maceratese.

 On 28 January 2016 Sarr was signed by Lumezzane in a temporary deal, with Francesco Potenza moved to opposite direction outright.